-According to a new survey from Service Experts Heating and Air Conditioning, 94 percent of homeowners understand that their furnace can release deadly carbon monoxide gas, but over half don't do anything to stop it from occurring.
+According to a new survey from Service Experts Heating and Air Conditioning, 94 percent of homeowners understand that their furnace could give off deadly carbon monoxide gas, but over half don't do anything to prevent it from occurring.

-Any appliance in your home that utilizes fuels like gas, oil, or wood – such as furnaces, water heaters, fireplaces or clothes dryers – has the ability to discharge carbon monoxide if the system is not working correctly or if it wasn’t installed the right way.
+Any appliance in your home that utilizes fuels like gas, oil, or wood – such as furnaces, water heaters, fireplaces or clothes dryers – has the ability to discharge carbon monoxide if the system is not running correctly or if it wasn’t installed correctly.

 - Ensure that your furnace isn’t emitting carbon monoxide

-- Inspect for any other suspicious things that may compromise your safety
+- Inspect for any other weird things that may compromise your safety

-- Tune-up your system so that you know your equipment is working at its best efficiency, helping provide peace-of-mind that you’re in a great spot to potentially save money this winter
+- Tune-up your system so that you know your equipment is working at its best efficiency, helping offer peace-of-mind that you’re in a great spot to potentially save money this winter

 It’s important to know that many furnace manufacturers might require annual furnace service to keep your system under their warranty.
-That’s where the pros at Neal Harris Service Experts Heating, Air Conditioning & Plumbing can help.
+That’s where the pros at Neal Harris Service Experts can help.
 We’re here to help you have not only a comfortable home, but more importantly, a safe one.
-Give us a call at or set up an appointment with us online to learn more about carbon monoxide safety as we head in to the winter months.
+Give us a call at 816-787-0500 or set up an appointment with us online to learn more about carbon monoxide safety as we head in to the colder months.